Rear Suspension Spring mounts

 Has anyone successfully fitted SJ's poly rear suspension top spring mounts?

 I fitted these a couple of years ago and couldn't get them to seat properly.
-I have been driving around like this ever since but had another go today with no success.
+I have been driving around like this ever since :roll: but had another go today with no success.

 With the spring off the car, the poly seat fits nicely into the spring.
 Then when you offer up the spring with the seat it won't fit on the boss in the chassis mounting.
 The hole is too small.
 However, if you first fit the seat to the chassis by stretching it slightly, it won't fit the spring as stretching has made the o/d bigger.